 If you have any questions, please contact us at csli(dot)summer(at)gmail(dot)com

 Q: I've applied for the internship program but I haven't gotten a response yet?
 Am I accepted?

-A: We're reviewing all applications and will make a decision and notify all applicants at the beginning of March.
+A: We're reviewing all applications and will make a decision and notify all applicants by mid-February.